cmsilex/cmsilex-docs/intro.rst

 Introduction
 ============

 CMSilex is a PHP content management system.
-It is built using `Silex`_
+It is built using `Silex`_.

 CMSilex aims to be: